prediqtiv/prediqtiv.github.io/tweets/README.md

 ### 2017-05-04 ~ Theo

+All taking longer than it should.
+Making sure that the right cell has the right value at the right time is not as easy as I thought.

 * Work on verifying & sorting
 * 2017-05-02 ~ Separate Trigger item rows to make more readable / see also ticks get
 * 2017-05-02 ~ Cleanup  and streamline start, end, count settings